otunbasoa/Demo-repo/README.md

 ## Local Developement

-1. Open index.html inyour browser.
+1. Open index.html in your browser.